 Epigenetics - basic mechanisms and disease - Karl Ekwall

 We are studying epigenetic modification mechanisms in fission yeast and human cell lines as model systems.
 In our basic research we focus on how these mechanisms contribute to cell cycle, cell differentiation and cellular quiescence.
-We also carry out applied collaborative clinical epigenetic projects especially in the areas of cancer and obesity.
-We have extensive expertise in chromatin analysis by genome-wide methods using our cellular model systems and samples from the clinic.
+We also carry out applied collaborative cancer epigenetic projects.
+We have extensive expertise in chromatin analysis by genome-wide methods using our cellular model systems.

 Epigenetics is a rapidly expanding research field ranging from basic research to clinical applications.
 The term epigenetics comes from developmental biology and is a theory developed by Conrad Waddington in the 1940s to explain how genes are used during the process of morphogenesis and development of a multicellular organism (the process of epigenesis).
 Since all somatic cells of an organism, with very few exceptions, contain exactly the same DNA sequence, epigenetics can possibly explain how the same DNA sequence can be used to express different genes in different cell types and tissues.
 A more modern definition of epigenetics is ‘nuclear inheritance’ which is not based on differences in the DNA sequence.
 With this we now consider all modifications of the chromatin template that together establish and propagate different stable patterns of gene expression.